AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Outdoor Keeping

-Best Outdoor Container- ✓ 22 gallons provides stable temperatures for outdoor medaka
+Best Outdoor Container- ✓ 20 gallons provides stable temperatures for outdoor medaka colonies

-- ✓ Shallow profile suits ricefish surface-dwelling behavior
+- ✓ Shallow profile suits medaka surface-dwelling behavior

-- ✓ Lightweight enough to move when empty
+- ✓ Lightweight enough to move indoors for winter

-- March-April: Move medaka outdoors as daytime temps stabilize above 60°F
+- March–April: Move medaka outdoors as daytime temps consistently reach 60°F+

-- May-September: Peak season — breeding, growth, and outdoor enjoyment
+- May–September: Peak outdoor season — active breeding, strong growth, natural food from insects and algae

-- October: Monitor nighttime temps closely.
-Bring indoors when lows approach 50°F consistently
+- October: Monitor closely.
+Bring indoors when lows approach 50°F regularly

 - November–February: Indoor housing required